Thursday, May 31, 2012

 Or maybe he just made a mistake and realized moments too late.

 It also touches albeit obliquely, on the abortion issue and how it relates to men.
 Zach's suicide is directly related to the belief that Rachel will abort his baby.
 This leaves Zach in despair and the terrible fight with his mother provokes him into making a terrible choice.
-Often forgotten in the abortion debate, are the fathers who suffer unacknowledged from loss, betrayal and guilt.
+Fathers are often forgotten in the abortion debate.
+However they do suffer from unacknowledged loss, betrayal and guilt.

 Waiting also explores the role of faith in personal tragedy.
 London's father, who is a missionary, has told her that "God answers our prayers through Jesus Christ".
 But, long before Zach's death though, London was beginning to doubt.